ThinkerYzu/trace_dwarf/README.md

         -x dst_ops \
         callgraph.sqlite3

-This example will generate a dot file to describe how `struct net` uses other types.
-This tool will find types recursively until no more types are found or reach a max number of levels.
-Here, it is 5.
-Some types are too complicated and don't mean much.
-We filter it out;
+This example will generate a dot file to describe how the `struct net` utilizes other types.
+This tool will recursively find types until no more types are found or until reaching a maximum number of levels, which in this case is 5.
+Some types are too complicated and do not provide much meaning, so we filter them out; such as `netns_ct`, `netns_ipv6`, and `dst_ops`.
-likes netns_ct, netns_ipv6, ... and dst_ops.

 The following command will create a PNG file from the dot file.